 1965 Mobutu Sese Seko overthrows the government, establishes authoritarian rule, and renames the country Zaire.
 His rule is characterized by corruption and gross human rights violations.
 Mobutu ruled until 1997 when Laurent Kabila assumed power.
 Kabila led an army of Congolese from the eastern part of the country to the capital Kinshasa.
 Laurent was assassinated January 18, 2001.

-Joseph Kabila son of Laurent took his father's place and leads the DRC unto this day.
+Joseph Kabila son of Laurent took his father's place and leads the DRC unto 2019.
 The transitions were not easy, Millions of lives were lost as a consequence of civil conflict.
 The majority of deaths were attributed to widespread famine and disease.

 Neighboring countries have rarely help the best of intentions and continue to support rebel factions, who illegally extract Congo's natural resources, including: cobalt, cooper, petroleum, diamonds, gold, silver, zinc, uranium and coal.
 Rape is a malicious weapon of war which has made DRC one of the most dangerous places in the world to be a woman.